romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 **Fig_type4-outcrop**.
 Outcrops of coarse-grained type-4 pyroxenites in the upper dunite, near the massive chromitite outcrop.
 Photo credit: R. Tilhac.

 Type-4 pyroxenites exhibit the highest Mg# (and Cr#) and lowest Al<sub>2</sub>O<sub>3</sub> of all types of Cabo Ortegal pyroxenites.
 They are interpreted as the most primitive products of the low-Ca boninite parental to type-2 pyroxenites (and possibly also of the chromitites, as suggested by their spatial association with type-4 pyroxenites).
 Indeed, the combination of their Opx-rich and primitive characters cannot be reconciled with the ultra-calcic picrite inferred from type-1 pyroxenites.
 This interpretation is consistent with the highly variable REE compositions of their Cpx, comparable to the extremely depleted and enriched endmembers of type-2 pyroxenites.
-This is an expected chromatographic consequence of the lower modal proportions of Cpx in type-4 pyroxenites (_e.g._, Godard et al. 1995).
+This is an expected chromatographic consequence of the lower modal proportions of Cpx in type-4 pyroxenites (_e.g._ Godard et al. 1995).

 > NOTE: Add type-4 REE compositions (appendix A1 Tilhac et al. 2016)